 Just west of Hilton Head in the town of Bluffton is one of Jack Nicklaus' premier golf courses, May River Golf Club at Palmetto Bluff, a course some consider the Lowcountry's best.
 The Inn at Palmetto Bluff, located on a bend in the May River, offers spa services including a "bath on the bluff," which has a private outdoor veranda overlooking the river, sweet milk and rosebud body scrub, and a warm river stone massage using stones from the riverbed.
 Visit palmettobluff.com or call 843.706.6500.

 Hilton Head also offers all types of shopping, including Tanger and other outlet malls for bargain hunters.

-With 90-plus courses along the Grand Strand, Myrtle Beach is a golf smorgasbord, but that doesn’t mean you can’t find a resort/spa experience.
+Myrtle Beach is a golf smorgasbord with 90-plus courses along the Grand Strand, but that doesn't mean you can't find a resort/spa experience.

 The Myrtle Beach Marriott Resort at Grande Dunes has 405 rooms, most with ocean views, and is adjacent to (though not unaffiliated with) the Resort Course, designed by renowned PGA and US Open designer Roger Rulewich.
 The Grande Dunes development also has tennis courts, a fitness center, beachfront pool and, of course, a European spa with its own indoor pool and full spa amenities.
 Visit Marriott.com, or call 843.449.8880.